sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sssd-common</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Common files for the SSSD
+Short desc    : Common files for the SSSD
 URL          : https://github.com/SSSD/sssd/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Common files for the SSSD.
+Descript     : Common files for the SSSD.
 The common package includes all the files needed
              : to run a particular back end, however, the back ends are packaged in separate
              : subpackages such as sssd-ldap.
 ```